Marshgate

 Marshgate is a hamlet partly in the parish of Otterham, Cornwall, England, UK.
 The population at the 2011 census was included in the civil parish of St Juliot.
-The village was at one time two settlements called Marshgate, and Trevenn - however the use of the latter name fell into disuse - seemingly in the 19th Century.
+The village was at one time two settlements called Marshgate, and Trevenn – however the use of the latter name fell into disuse – seemingly in the 19th century.

 Marshgate lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
-It has a junior school and a thriving post office and shop which is being extended and improved all the time.
+It has a junior school and a post office & shop.

 The village also boasts a large and very modern village hall, built with money from local fundraising and a lottery grant.
 There is also a small meeting room, separate from the main hall.
-The village hall has parking for about 25-30 cars and is used by numerous organisations from Marshgate, Tresparrett, Otterham and surrounding villages.
+The village hall has parking for about 25–30 cars and is used by numerous organisations from Marshgate, Tresparrett, Otterham and surrounding villages.

 A nursery school called "Little Otters" adjoins the village hall and shares its car park.

 For much of the 20th century Marshgate was dominated by its relationship with the busy A39 trunk road, The A39 runs alongside the northwest coast of Devon and Cornwall and the road went through the middle of Marshgate.
 Until 1977 when the M5 motorway was fully opened, the A39 road was the main route for holiday makers heading to Cornwall from Bristol, Wales and the midlands and in the summertime traffic levels were very high.
 The completion of the M5 to Exeter reduced the A39 traffic levels, but a lot still remained.